 In 1974 FIDO's primary concern was the degree of widening which was occurring to accommodate the increasing traffic and wider buses.
-This was changing the aesthetics of the Fraser Island experience visitors had previously enjoyed.
-It was also contributing to the drying out of the road surface and to the desiccation of the forest adjacent to wider roads.
-FIDO first started noticing the thinning out of orchids and other epiphytes at this time.
-FIDO recognised that a light rail would require a much narrower road than 4WD vehicles.
+This was changing the aesthetics of the Fraser Island experience which visitors had previously enjoyed.
+It was also contributing to the drying out of the road surface and to the dessication of the forest adjacent to wider roads.
+FIDO first stared noticing the thinning out of orchids and other epiphytes about then.
+FIDO recognized that a light rail would require a much narrower road than 4WD vehicles.

-By 1986 the deterioration and the widening of the roads had become increasingly obvious, although the down-cutting of even heavily used roads was not obvious anywhere but on a hill behind Eurong.
-However, FIDO had become so alarmed that it was one of the grounds for FIDO opposing the establishment of the Kingfisher Resort in the Local Government Court in 1987.
-During that case the proponents of the Resort in sworn testimony undertook to pay for all the upgrading and maintenance of the Cornwalls Break road from their resort to the eastern beach; an undertaking never honoured.
+By 1986 the deterioration and the widening of the roads had become increasingly obvious although the down-cutting of even heavily used roads was not obvious anywhere but on a hill behind Eurong.
+However FIDO had become so alarmed that it was one of the grounds for FIDO opposing the establishment of the Kingfisher Resort in the Local Government Court in 1967.
+During that case the proponents of the Resort in sworn testimony undertook to pay for all the upgrading and maintainence of the Cornwalls Break road from their resort to the eastern beach, an undertaking Never honoured

 By 1992 FIDO's concern over the rapid deterioration of the roads had been raised to alarm.
-FIDO was particularly concerned about the impact of heavy traffic destabilising the banks of Wanggoolba Creek and our observation of sediments flowing from the roads into the lakes.
-At FIDO's instigation, the QPWS commissioned Chenoweth and Associates to carry out an environmental impacts study of the impact of both roads and camping in 1993.
-This was done, but it failed to address the issues which continue to concern FIDO.
+FIDO was particularly concerned about the impact of heavy traffic destabilizing the banks of Wanggoolba Creek and our observation of sediments flowing from the roads into the lakes.
+At FIDO's instigation the QPWS commissioned Chenoweth and Associates to carry out an environmental impacts study of the impact of both roads and camping in 1993.
+This was done but it failed to address the issues which bothered FIDO then and since.